traject/traject/README.md

     to_field "language_code", extract_marc("008[35-37]")
 ~~~

-`extract_marc` by default includes all 'alternate script' linked fields correspoinding to matched specifications, but you can turn that off, or extract *only* corresponding 880s.
+`extract_marc` by default includes all 'alternate script' linked fields corresponding to matched specifications, but you can turn that off, or extract *only* corresponding 880s.

 ~~~ruby
     to_field "title", extract_marc("245abc", :alternate_script => false)